v3io/tutorials/README.md

 <a id="the-tutorial-notebooks"></a>
 ## The Tutorial Notebooks

-The home directory of the platform's running-user directory (**/User/&lt;running user&gt;**) contains pre-deployed tutorial Jupyter notebooks with code samples and documentation to assist you in your development &mdash; including a **demos** directory with end-to-end use-case applications (see the next section) and a **getting-started** directory with examples for performing basic tasks.
+The home directory of the platform's running-user directory (**/User/&lt;running user&gt;**) contains pre-deployed tutorial Jupyter notebooks with code samples and documentation to assist you in your development &mdash; including a **demos** directory with end-to-end use-case applications (see the next section) and a **data-ingestion-and-preparation** directory with examples for performing data ingestion and preparation tasks.

 > **Note:**
 > - To view and run the tutorials from the platform, you first need to create a Jupyter Notebook service.